 At the executive level, the Board of Regents [the "Board"] on the recommendation of its Executive Committee engages in a Senior Executive Compensation Review that assesses compensation levels for the University's Executive members against similar positions within the Canadian University Market.
-This market review is normally done on a five-year interval to ensure market alignment.

 Compensation for Academic Executive, Academic Management, and Academic Staff include a salary amount identified on the faculty scale, based on experience, rank and highest degree, in accordance with the Memorial University of Newfoundland Faculty Association [MUNFA] collective agreement.
-In addition, for Academic Executive and Management, there is an administrative stipend, set by the Board that is applied in addition to core compensation to reflect the size and complexity of the faculty, school or department.
+In addition, for Academic Executive and Management, there is an administrative stipend, set by the Board that is applied to core compensation.